“The simple graph has brought more information to the data analyst’s mind than any other device.” — John Tukey

 y arguments of

-aes() explain which variables to map to the x and y axes of the graph.
+aes() specify which variables to map to the x and y axes. ggplot2 looks for the mapped variables in the

 Let’s hypothesize that the cars are hybrids.
 One way to test this hypothesis is to look at the